-In general, guardianship of the estate is only necessary when a durable power of attorney for finances was not signed before the ward became incapacitated.
-Therefore, a guardianship of the estate is normally not necessary when there is a financial POA since the POA appointed agent or attorney-in-fact makes the financial decisions on behalf of the incapacitated individual.
+In general, guardianship of the estate is only necessary when a Durable Power of Attorney (POA) for finances was not signed before the ward became incapacitated.
+Therefore, guardianship of the estate is normally not necessary when there is a financial POA since the POA-appointed agent or attorney-in-fact makes the financial decisions on behalf of the incapacitated individual.

 Guardian Ad Litem